MI-SegNet: Mutual Information-Based US Segmentation for Unseen Domain Generalization: Experiments

 : The trained models are then tested directly on 4 different datasets described in Section~\ref{section:implementation} without further training or adaptation on the unseen domains.
 The dice score (DSC) is applied as the evaluation metrics.
 The results are shown in Table~\ref{tab1}.

 Compared to the performance on ValS, all networks demonstrate a performance degradation on unseen datasets (TS1, TS2, and TS3).
 In order to validate the effectiveness of the MI loss as well as the cross reconstruction design, two ablation networks (MI-SegNet w/o $\mathcal{L}_{MI}$ and MI-SegNet w/o cross rec.) are introduced here for comparison.
+The visual comparisons are shown in Fig.~\ref{Fig:VisualComparison}.
 The results on TS1 are the best among all three unseen datasets while the scores on TS3 are the worst for most networks, which indicates that the domain similarity between the source and target domain decreases accordingly from TS1 to TS3.
-Fig.~\ref{Fig:VisualComparison} shows the predicted segmentation masks using different network structures.
 The MI-SegNet performs the best among others on all three unseen datasets, which showcases the high generalization ability of the proposed framework.